Choosing the Ideal Wood for Your California Wine Cellar

 Pine is naturally beautiful and versatile.
 It shows attractive color when stained, painted, or polished.
 The disadvantage of pine is its low resistance to mold.
 Because of this, it can’t last long in a wine cellar environment since the humidity is maintained between 50-70%, making pine wood more susceptible to mold growth.
 Wine racks made from pine have low resistance to shock and weak bending capacity.

-Redwood- which is of two species: all heart and premium redwood- has natural wood preservatives which allow wine racks constructed from it to withstand humid conditions in California custom wine cellars.
+Redwood- which is of two species: all heart and premium redwood- has natural wood preservatives that allow wine racks constructed from it to withstand humid conditions in California custom wine cellars.
 On the other hand, the durability of mahogany makes it an ideal wood for wine cellar construction.
-Mahogany has good resistance to decay and mold, thus it can withstand high humidity levels.
+Mahogany wine cellar racks have good resistance to decay and mold, thus it can withstand high humidity levels.

 When it comes to staining, there are many varieties of stains that can be used.
 The dark walnut stain which is a deep golden brown; lacquer finish, which is done by applying multiple applications of clear coat sealant, is done by using hand-sanded treatments; and the classic mahogany stain that gives wood a reddish brown finish.